MakeSchool-Tutorials/html-portfolio/P10-contact-me/content.md

 > [action]
 > Add a class to the input and textarea elements.
 Play with the following properties in the inspector to see what they do and what values they offer:
-> - width - sets the width of the element, best set in percentage, so it resizes
+> - width - sets the width of the element, best set in percentage, so it resizes dynamically with the page
-> - max-width - sets the maximum width of an element, great to prevent elements to become too big on bigger screens
+> - max-width - sets the maximum width of an element, great to prevent elements to become too big on bigger displays
 > - margin
 > - line-height - controls the height of text, use the value **em** instead of **px**
 > - padding
 > - font-size - use **em** here too
 > - border-radius - try a small pixel value and see what this does to the edges to your input elements
-> - border - you can set a border with the shorthand *1px sold black* or you can remove the border with *none*
+> - border - you can set a border with the shorthand *1px sold black* or you can remove the border completely with the value *none*

 <!-- Comment to break actionable boxes. -->